csci-1301/csci-1301.github.io/labs/While/readme.md

 ```

 #.
 Execute the code.
 You should see the numbers 0 to 99 in the console.
 #.
-Without changing the numbers, modify the code such that it prints 0 to 100 in the console.
-Note the difference between `<` and `<=` operators.
+Replace `<` with `<=`, and note that it prints the number from 0 to 100, even if you did not change the numbers.
 #.
-Modify the code such that it prints the numbers from 100 to 300.
-Note that the counter can start from any number you wish.
+Replace `0` with `100` and `100` with `300`, and note that it prints the numbers from 100 to 300.
+Observe that the counter can start from and terminate with any number you wish.
 #.
 Modify the code such that it prints all integers between 0 and 100 that are divisible by 3.
+The solution is given below, but please think about it before reading it.

+<details><summary>Solution</summary>

-#.
-To implement the above problem, you may code one of the following:
+To implement the above problem, you may use the following:

 ```
 int i = 0;